Dr Oliver Harris

 Tel: 0116 252 2729

 Oliver Harris began studying archaeology at Sheffield, and graduated with a BA in 2002.
 He then took an MA at Cardiff University, and stayed on to do a PhD under the supervision of Alasdair Whittle.
 His PhD focussed on developing new theoretical approaches to identity, emotion and memory and applying them to the British Neolithic.
 Since finishing his PhD Oliver has worked in contract archaeology, and held two post-docs.
 The first, at Cambridge, was part of the interdisciplinary changing beliefs of the human body project.
 The second, at Newcastle, was a Leverhulme Early Career Fellowship looking at the different kinds of community that occupied Southern Britain in the Mesolithic, Neolithic and Bronze Age, and what happens when we think about communities not just as collections of people, but as assemblages of people, things, animals, places and monuments.
-He is currently finishing a book on the history of the human body with John Robb, and spends his summers digging in Ardnamurchan, Western Scotland, where all sorts of archaeological wonders can be found.
+He has just published a book on the history of the human body with John Robb, and spends his summers digging in Ardnamurchan, Western Scotland, where all sorts of archaeological wonders can be found.

 Oliver is co-director of the Ardnamurchan Transitions Project.
 This is a long running research project into changing lifeways on the Ardnamurchan peninsula, western Scotland.
 The project aims to understand how human occupation of one specific landscape changed at key moments of social transition, such as the start of farming, the beginning of metal work, the arrival of the Vikings, or the Highland Clearances.
 Through this project Oliver has directed excavations of a Neolithic chambered cairn, a Bronze Age kerbed cairn and a Viking boat burial.
 The latter has hit the headlines in the UK and beyond - have a look at one newspaper's coverage.